shimonichen1-bit/Neutrino-Mass/README.md

 The research focuses on the analytical processing of the digitized beta spectrum.
 Experimental Methodology is divided into two distinct analytical phases:

-  1. Phase A: MCA Linearity Verification – Extraction of peak centroids via local Gaussian fitting across various pulser amplitudes to quantify instrumental systematic uncertainties ($\sigma_{\text{sys}}$).
+  1. Phase A: System Linearity Verification
   2. Phase B: Kurie Plot Fitting & Endpoint Analysis – Applying Fermi function corrections to the raw beta spectrum and performing a linear fit near the endpoint energy ($E_0$) to estimate the neutrino mass.

 ## Project Structure